jamesjnadeau/addisoncountyfielddays/content/exhibits/Draft_Horse_Show.md

    * Have the option of decorating the mane and tail
    * Be shown without scotch bottom shoes
    * Be shown without scotch collars when hitched
 2. No horse may be shown in both divisions.
-Classes 31 & 32 Friday afternoon are open to all.
 3. “Junior Exhibitor” classes are open to farm and show horses, as the decision of the Judge is based on the performance of the exhibitor, not that of the horse
 4. Junior drivers (18 & under) must be accompanied by an adult.